 If you need more mazes in one day, then Ashcombe Maze is definitely worth a visit.
 It is an astonishing hedge maze and not at all simple to successfully navigate!

-The rose maze here is believed to the oldest circular rose maze in the world.
+The rose maze here is believed to be the oldest circular rose maze in the world.
 Many people come here to visit the lavender gardens and there is also a “Great Gnome Hunt.”

 Moonlit Sanctuary Wildlife Conservation Park

 Another great experience for kids and also visitors from other countries, the Moonlit Sanctuary Wildlife Conservation Park is a 25-hectare site that is part of the Peacedale Conservation Park.

 The Sanctuary provides animal experiences including getting up close and personal with dingoes and dingo puppies, wombats, koalas, wallabies, Barn Owls, Pythons, and Kangaroos.

 One of the most popular tourist attractions on the Mornington Peninsula is the Peninsula Hot Springs.
 The property takes advantage of the natural geothermal mineral springs.

 A cave pool, hilltop pool, Turkish steam bath, Day Spa, Bath House massage services, and a reflexology walk are all part of the relaxation experience offered at the Peninsula Hot Springs.